 You can get there by train or by car: plenty of places to park.
 I must note that I have spent a night there in a hotel, so I got parking for free.
 The distance from Zürich is 186 kilometers and would take you around 2h 30 minutes to get there.

 Davos is mostly the most powerful village in the world.
 Why?
 Because it is hosting the World Economic Forum where the greatest leaders of the world gather once a year.
 Name one powerful person now, and he/she probably visited Davos at some time in their career: Donald Trump, Barack Obama, Bill Gates, Angela Merkel, Greta Thunberg – all have been there.
-This village once a year has the most powerful people spending time and discussing the world’s problem there.
+This village once a year has the most powerful people spending time and discussing the world’s problems there.

 At other times Davos is a pretty calm and slow life-embracing village with many hiking and skiing options.
 I think the most interesting and exceptional thing to do in Davos is to visit it exactly when the World Economic Forum is taking place.

 Why not?
 Maybe you get to see some great people which you would never see in your life.
-Maybe it is Angela Merkel or some great businessmen/businesswoman?
+Maybe it is Angela Merkel or some great businessman/businesswoman?
 You never know.
 Why not jump there when the most powerful people are gathered there.

 How to get to Davos